 The components of the application are:

-1. An application form
+1. An application form (pending revision)

 2. A personal statement divided into two parts.
 In the first part, candidates should discuss their personal background, development as a scholar, and aspirations beyond their undergraduate experience.
 Naturally, each aspect of these statements should address the candidate’s specific interests in Classics.
 In the second part, candidates should focus more specifically on why they wish to pursue a year of study in England or Scotland, how this experience fits into their overall goals as a scholar, and what their proposed plan of study will be.
 Combined, these statements should not exceed 1,000 words in length.
 Candidates should provide a word total at the end of each part.

 3. A sample of the candidate’s writing on a topic in Classics, preferably from a senior thesis or similar research project.
 For the candidate’s initial application, they should include an 8-10 page writing sample, double-spaced, including notes and bibliography.
 Shortlisted candidates must provide a 17-20 page writing sample, double-spaced, including notes and bibliography.

 4. Transcripts from the candidate’s college or university.
 Candidates should obtain a transcript from any institution they have attended for one or more years.
 Separate transcripts to account for a semester abroad or summer program are not necessary.
 Candidates should, however, make note of these experiences in the application form or personal statement, if a record of their performance does not appear on a college transcript.

 5. Three confidential letters of recommendation, including a letter from a faculty member who knows your work in Classics well.
 (Please note that item thirteen on the application form calls for the names and addresses of those who will be writing letters of recommendation.)
 The application materials include a form, which candidates must provide to their recommenders and which must accompany the letters.